Volunteers

 How much time do volunteers need to commit?

 Anytime you can give us would be much appreciated.
-If you can just let the event manager know how long you are able to be on site that would be really helpful but we need volunteers to both help set up and pack down so don’t worry if you can’t make it for the start of the event.
+If you can just let the Race Director know how long you are able to be on site that would be really helpful but we need volunteers to both help set up and pack down so don’t worry if you can’t make it for the start of the event.

 What are the benefits to volunteering?

 The satisfaction of knowing that you are making a valuable contribution to help Mt.
 Baldy Town Hall raise emergency funds that are used for the Mt.
-Baldy Community, the Mt.
-Baldy all-volunteer Fire Department, Search and Rescue organizations, and all the visitors who enjoy the mountains.
+Baldy all-volunteer Fire Department, a Search and Rescue organization, the Mt.
+Baldy Community, and all the visitors who enjoy the mountains.
 You will also experience the excitement the runners feel for the Run-to-the-Top.
 It’s infectious!
 All of our volunteers have a great time and many come back every year.

 What support will volunteers be given?